 The People’s Liberation Army-Navy

 China’s rapidly expanding Navy is no stranger to the spotlight.
-For years now, China has grabbed headlines with the launch of new and technologically advanced vessels like their Type 052D guided missile destroyers that are widely believed to be comparable to America’s own Arleigh Burke-class destroyers.
-A great deal of attention has also been paid to China’s home-grown aircraft carriers like the Type 002 that is currently undergoing final assembly.
-Once completed, China’s will have three operational aircraft carriers in the Pacific.
+For years now, China has grabbed headlines with the launch of new and technologically advanced vessels like their Type 052D guided-missile destroyers that are widely believed to be comparable to America’s own Arleigh Burke-class destroyers.
+A great deal of attention has also been paid to China’s home-grown aircraft carriers, like the Type 002 that is currently undergoing final assembly.
+Once completed, China will have three operational aircraft carriers in the Pacific.

-This new carrier is expected to be a technological leap over China’s two Type 001 carriers, one of which was built on a former Soviet hull and the other which was built using many design cues from the first.
-However, none of these carriers, including the new Type 002, possess the same nuclear power America’s super carriers boast.
+This new carrier is expected to be a technological leap over China’s two Type 001 carriers: one of which was built on a former Soviet hull, while the other was built using many design cues from the first.
+However, none of these carriers, including the new Type 002, possess the same nuclear power America’s supercarriers boast.
 As we’ve discussed before, China also lacks any appreciable combat experience among its strike group commanders and the nation currently lacks a reliable carrier-based fighter.
 Efforts are already underway to mitigate each of these three serious weaknesses, but what China may lack in these regards, it more than compensates for in sheer volume.